burkeholland/quick-start/src/chapters/chapter4.md

 ```
 What's going on here?

-- First, you alias the `this` variable by assigning it to a private variable, `that`.
-This allows you to continue to access the original value of `this` in inner functions

-- Second, you return a new Promise, which primarily allows the caller ofthis function to execute code after the asynchronous login either completes successfully or fails.
+- You return a new Promise, which primarily allows the caller of this function to execute code after the asynchronous login either completes successfully or fails.

 >**Promises**: [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) are a part of ECMAScript 6 (the scripting language of which JavaScript is an implementation) that have been implemented in Google's V8 engine and JavaScriptCore framework (which provides a JavaScript engine for WebKit) and are thereby available in NativeScript apps.